 Unlike some cities, Enid isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Enid are a mix of both white- and blue-collar jobs.
 Overall, Enid is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Enid who work in office and administrative support (12.25%), sales jobs (10.20%), and food service (6.45%).
+There are especially a lot of people living in Enid who work in sales jobs (11.16%), office and administrative support (8.88%), and management occupations (6.70%).

-The per capita income in Enid in 2010 was $24,076, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
-This equates to an annual income of $96,304 for a family of four.
+The per capita income in Enid in 2018 was $25,150, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
+This equates to an annual income of $100,600 for a family of four.
 However, Enid contains both very wealthy and poor people as well.

-Enid is a somewhat ethnically-diverse city.
+Enid is a very ethnically-diverse city.
 The people who call Enid home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Enid residents report their race to be White, followed by Black or African-American.
 Enid also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.51% of the city’s residents.
-Important ancestries of people in Enid include Irish, English, French, and Dutch.
+People of Hispanic or Latino origin account for 14.29% of the city’s residents.
+Important ancestries of people in Enid include German, Irish, English, French, and Dutch.

 The most common language spoken in Enid is English.
 Other important languages spoken here include Spanish and Pacific Island languages.